sf-wdi-gaia/rails-views-and-helpers/README.md

 Layouts wrap views.
 They are typically used for content that you want to appear on many/all pages on a site.
 For example, every page needs the css and javascript files to be included, so we put that in the layout.
 Similarly if you're using bootstrap you may have a `<div class='container'>` that you put all the content into.
 We can put that `div` into the layout as well.

 * This helps keep our views DRY - we don't repeat common content in each file.

-Create a new Rails app "views_and_layouts" and scaffold the resource posts:

 # Partials